jade-r-k/jade-r-k/README.md

 ## Welcome to my GitHub!
 ## I’m a final year student studying BSc (Hons) Creative Computing with a particular interest in JavaScript and Full Stack development.

-### 🔭 I’m currently working on my Major Project - 'A Comparative Analysis of Interactive Design on Web Applications' using React.
+### 🔭 I’m currently working on my Major Project - 'A Comparative Analysis of Interactive Design on Forms' using React JS.

 <!--